xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 Additional details about private registries and their authentication methods can be found in [the Kubernetes documentation](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).

-Below is an example use of `pullSecrets`
+Below is an example use of `pullSecrets`:

 ```YAML
 image: